annatrella/annatrella.github.io/_pages/about.md

 # News

 February 2025 - Our [Oralytics deployment paper](https://arxiv.org/pdf/2409.02069) has been accepted and awarded a full-length presentation at IAAI-25 / AAAI-25.
 This paper conducts post-trial re-sampling analyses to evaluate the algorithm.
-Result indicate that the Oralytics algorithm did indeed learn the advantage of one action over the other in certain states.
+Results indicate that the Oralytics algorithm did indeed learn the advantage of one action over the other in certain states.

 November 2024 - I was invited to give a talk at [SLDS 2024](https://sites.google.com/view/slds2024/menu?authuser=0) in the ``Statistical learning in clinical trials" session.
 I presented our recent [Oralytics deployment paper](https://arxiv.org/pdf/2409.02069).